dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 ![Animation loop](img/animation_loop.png)

 If you set the animation length to 4 seconds now, the animation moves back and forth.
+You can change this behaviour if you change the track's loop mode.
+This is covered in the next chapter.

 ### Track settings

-Each track has a settings panel at the end, where you can set the update rate and the track interpolation.
+Each track has a settings panel at the end, where you can set the update rate, the track interpolation, and the loop mode.

 ![Track settings](img/animation_track_settings.png)